 Once you have picked up some skills by taking classes or watching online tutorials, you will need to put your knowledge into practice.
 One of the best ways to learn to code is by simply doing, even if you find yourself making mistakes.
 One of the easiest ways to start is by picking a simple project that you think you will be able to complete.
 This could be designing an HTML website, creating a database function with PHP or writing a simple program using any of the basic languages.

 There are how-to videos and articles explaining how to complete tasks like these using a variety of languages.
 Using your resources, practice writing code for your project until you know the process well enough to complete it on your own.
 Then, you can move on to something even more complex.
 Coding is a skill that comes through repetition and the more you practice, the easier it will be.

 6. Continue learning

 As your coding proficiency grows, you will be qualified to advertise your services, apply for jobs and even pursue certification.
-As you go about finding ways to use your coding skills, it is important that you continue to learn.
+As you go about finding ways to use your coding skills, you must continue to learn.
 The computer industry advances and evolves each year, with new programs and techniques regularly being invented and implemented.
 To remain competitive and informed, you will need to look for ways to continue improving your skills.
-Methods for writing code will advance and develop in the years to come, so your skillset will need to evolve at the same rate.
+Methods for writing code will advance and develop in the years to come, so your skill set will need to evolve at the same rate.